Can Do Canines trains Autism Assist Dogs to help provide security and peace of mind to families of children with autism.

 - The child must have an autism diagnosis.

 - The family must be physically and financially able to take full responsibility for the dog after certification.

-Click on the photo below to watch a video clip of one or our autism teams.
+Click on the image below to watch a video about our Autism Assist Teams.